zxh19890103/singhi.io/_posts/2024-03-22-the-editor-intro-en.md

 ---
 layout: post
 title: Introduction to The Graphic Editor Based on Leaflet
-short: I would like to briefly introduce the editor project designed and developed by HaiRou Innovation Technology
+short: I would like to briefly introduce the editor project designed and developed at Hairobotics.
 category: tech
 english: 1
 ---